saritasa-nest/saritasa-devops-helm-charts/charts/eol-exporter/README.md

 Check https://github.com/saritasa-nest/saritasa-devops-tools-eol-exporter/blob/main/README.md#prometheus-server-config for more information

-The exporter provides two metrics:
+The exporter provides three metrics:
 - `endoflife_expiration_timestamp_seconds`: Information about end of life (EOL) of products.
 Metric value is the UNIX timestamp of the eolDate label
 - `endoflife_expired`: Information about end of life (EOL) of products.
 Boolean value of 1 for expired products.
+- `endoflife_failed_configs`: Information about end of life (EOL) of products.
+Boolean value of 1 for products that failed to be fetched.

 Sample query to get if EKS EOL is less than 30 days: